elixir-lang/elixir-lang.github.com/getting-started/mix-otp/config-and-releases.markdown

 Releases also provide built-in hooks for configuring almost every need of the production system:

-  * `config/config.exs` (and `config/prod.exs`) - provides build-time application configuration, which is executed when the release is assembled
+  * `config/config.exs` - provides build-time application configuration, which is executed when the release is assembled.
+This file often imports configuration files based on the environment, such as `config/dev.exs` and `config/prod.exs`

   * `config/releases.exs` - provides runtime application configuration.
 It is executed every time the release boots and is further extensible via config providers